 Architecture Promotes Clarity

-Architecture is an act of establishing a frame of reference for which owners, designers and technology teams collaborate to render an optimum solution.
-Translating owner intent and documenting a synthesized rationale across a wide range of factors are essential skills of a design architect.
+The architecture establishes a frame of reference for which owners, designers, and technology teams collaborate to render an optimum solution.
+Translating owner intent and documenting a synthesized rationale across a wide range of factors are essential for a design architect.

-Architects maintain the systemic view of understanding to effectively guide design teams and keep them on task.
-They are the most senior advocate of design and planning.
+Architects maintain the systemic view to guide design teams and keep them on task effectively and are the most senior advocate of design and planning.

-While hiring a design architect is not required on every project, organizations must do a better job at determining when to employ them.
-When senior UX designers assume an architecture role—which will happen more often that not— it’s important for them to acknowledge their assumption of this extended responsibility.
-In this way, when the team is faced with a future environment that warrants an exclusive architecture resource, the team and owner will be familiar with the value of the role.
+While hiring a design architect is not required for every project, organizations must do a better job of determining when to employ them.
+When senior UX designers assume an architecture role—which will happen more often than not— it’s crucial to communicate the extended responsibility to the owner and team.
+When the organization faces a future scope that warrants an exclusive architecture resource, the team and owner will be familiar with the value of the role.

 What is a Design Architect?

-Overall, the design architect is not the champion for the users; they are the champion of the business (owner) and the user.
-Striking a sustainable and equitable balance between the two is the strategic responsibility of the design architect.
+Overall, “the design architect is not the champion for the users; they are the champion of the business (owner) and the user.
+Striking a sustainable (via process and governance) and equitable balance between the two is the strategic responsibility of the design architect.”

-A design architect is a seasoned facilitator of experience strategy, design and management of complex application user interface environments.
+A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.

-However, when architectural discipline is incorporated into the process of designing application user interfaces, organizations will improve time-to-market cycles, bring greater focus to team contributors, and see their systems of human digital experience deliver sustainable user and business value.
+Consider adding a design architect role to your next project.
+When architectural discipline is incorporated into the UI design process, digital teams will improve time-to-market cycles, bring greater focus to team contributors, and deliver sustainable user and business value.